physioforecast/garminexport/README.md

 Adapted code from https://github.com/petergardfjall/garminexport

-Barebones Python code to download Body Score from Garmin.
+Barebones Python code to download **Body Score from Garmin**.
 Assumes you have an account with Garmin Connect.

 Executing this will ask you to enter your Garmin username/email and password.
 However, it is not stored after execution and acts like any browser (e.g. Chrome) using Garmin Connect, where you'd do the same thing.